Spot the Differences for Kids: Observation and Attention to Detail

 Frequently asked questions about Spot the Difference

-How many differences are in each scene?
+How many differences are there in each scene of the spot the differences game?